Last updated July 23

 Mississippi Employment Security Director Jackie Turner said folks approved for unemployment should begin receiving the additional $600 as early as April 10.

-By April 4, Mississippi’s workforce appeared to have lost about as many people — 84,000 who have applied for unemployment since Mar.
+By April 4, Mississippi’s workforce appeared to have lost about as many people — 84,000 who filed initial unemployment insurance claims since Mar.
 15 — as jobs state leaders have credited themselves with creating since the 2008 recession.
-By May 23, that number rose to over 290,000.

-The department recorded about 208,000 continued claims by May 2, an increase of about 2380 percent from the 8,400 filing weekly on average in the weeks prior to Mar.
-15. By May 16, continued claims dropped to just under 200,000.
+The department recorded the highest number of continued unemployment claims, about 208,000 who filed a weekly certification indicating they still need the benefit, on May 2.
+That represented an increase of about 2380 percent from the 8,400 filing weekly on average in the weeks prior to Mar.
+15. By July 11, continued claims dropped to about 154,000, indicating some may have already reentered the workforce.